Considering to Buy a Motorbike in Vietnam?

 - Russian Minsk, clutch 125cc motorbike.
 Price Range USD 400+

 - Honda Win, clutch 110-125cc motorbike.
 Price Range USD 300-400

 Honda Wave & Honda Dream

 If you want to go out looking incompetent and not looking a real biker then you can go for the Honda Wave or Dream.
 You get a nice comfy seat and a bike that changes gears easy.
 Really though, where is the fun in that?
 Would you really have motorbiked Vietnam or just scooter’d it?

-The prime choice for best value and best riding quality when you buy a motorbike in Vietnam is, without doubt, the Honda Win.
+The best motorbike in Vietnam is no doubt the Honda Win.
+It has the best value for money and provides the best riding quality.
 With the Honda Win, you will be accepted by fellow riders as having a real motorbike.
-Importantly the Honda Win will also give the extra clutch control needed to ride the mountain passes of central and northern Vietnam.
+Importantly, the Honda Win will also offer that clutch control needed to ride the high mountain passes in northern Vietnam.